Explore our expert-made templates & start with the right one for you.

 Examples of BI and analytics using Athena:

-Athena allows analysts and data scientists to quickly run ad-hoc queries against large volumes of data in order to quickly answer a specific business question.
+Athena enables analysts and data scientists to quickly run ad-hoc queries against large volumes of data to quickly answer a specific business question.

 - 100% of the data is accessible (see above)

 - No dependency on others for data modeling

 Looking for more Athena comparisons?
 Check out the following resources